-Tables 7 and 8 on the balance of payments and for trade reveal the following patterns: -- The occupied areas are heavily dependent on foreign trade.
-Tables 7 and 8 on the balance of payments and foreign
+Tables 7 and 8 on the balance of payments and foreign trade reveal the following patterns:

+-4 & y - 0 + . -- The occupied areas are heavily dependent on foreign trade.

+en la la laction de laction de laction de la laction de la laction de laction de laction de laction de la laction de la laction de l
--- Both Gaza and the West Bank have large merchandise deficits in their balance of payments.
-The overall BOP is in surplus, however, because of exports of personal services (workers in Israel), remittances from workers in other countries and transfers from abroad by such organizations as UNRWA and governments.

--- The economies of both areas are very closely tied to Israel.
+- -- Both Gaza and the West Bank have large merchandise deficits in their balance of payments.
+The overall BOP is in surplus, however, because of exports of personal services (workers in Israel), remittances from workers in other countries and transfers from abroad by such organizations as UNRWA and governments. - The economies of both areas are very closely tied to Israel.
 The combined areas receive 91 percent of their imports from Israel and send it 65 percent of their exports.
-Only 2 percent of imports come from Jordan and 27 percent of exports are sent there, including those which are transshipped to other areas (such as Gaza citrus to Iran).

-Eighty-three percent of total imports and 69 percent of exports are industrial goods.
-The industrial exports are mainly products which are manufactured under sub-contract to Israeli firms and destined for the food, textile and building material sectors.

-- Gaza's exports other than to Israel are mainly citrus and the West Bank's agricultural exports to Jordan mostly olive oil and semana, a product similar to butter oil.

-E. The Monetary Situation, Finance, and Savings and Investment
+Only 2 percent of imports come from Jordan and 27 percent of exports are sent there, including those which are transshipped to other areas (such as Gaza citrus to Iran). - -- Eighty-three percent of total imports and 69 percent of exports are industrial goods.
+The industrial exports are mainly products which are manufactured under sub-contract to Israeli firms and destined for the food, textile and building material sectors. - -- Gaza's exports other than to Israel are mainly citrus and the West Bank's agricultural exports to Jordan mostly olive oil and semana, a product similar to butter oil. - E. The Monetary Situation, Finance, and Savings and Investment

 There is no conscious monetary policy in the occupied territories.
-Approximately 90 percent of the means of exchanges is currency in circulation.
+Approximately 90 percent of the means of exchanges is curreficy in circulation.
 In the West Bank both Israeli currency and the Jordanian dinar are legal tender.
 In Gaza only the Israeli pound is legal tender but residents have free access to foreign currency and gold.
 The Arab population in both areas chooses to keep only minimum balances in Israeli pounds - in part because of the rapid depreciation of the pound and partially because of political factors.
 Substantial savings are kept in Jordan and elsewhere.
 A large but unquantified portion is held in cash or specie by individuals who use these assets to supplement consumption when income drops temporarily and as emergency reserves.
 The high liquidity preference stems from a combination of political uncertainty and cultural factors.

 Only Israeli banks operate in Gaza and the West Bank.
-Their role in the economy is quite limited their credit and deposit facilities being used primarily by Israelis.
+Their role in the economy is quite limited - their credit and deposit facilities being used primarily by Israelis.
 There is, however, an extensive network of West Bank money changers which performs a variety of semi-banking facilities such as transferring balances between local residents and overseas.
 Thus, the money supply can expand and contract significantly without any apparent reasons.
 The GOI has chosen not to impose restrictions on this practice, although it is exploring the possibility of allowing Arab banks to operate in the occupied areas.